eafit-apolo/apolo-users/docs/source/software/resourcemanager/slurm/info-jobs.rst

 .. note::

-   Not only pending jobs set the reason field, also failed jobs show the reason for its failure.
+   Not only pending jobs set the reason field, also failed jobs set it, showing its failure message.

 .. note::